PeterCamilleri/CX16/docs/vm_sp.md

 since that is almost all it does, it can make up to 254 bytes of local space available.

-However, as we will soon see, this modified design is very costly in terms of the resources needed to create and destroy frames.
+However, as we will soon see, this updated design is very costly in terms of the resources needed to create and destroy frames.
 The third design, Locals Only strips the frame to the minimum by just supporting local variables.
 Does this really help?